serraict/vine-floriday-adapter/CONTRIBUTING.md

   - [ ] Linux
   - [ ] Mac OSX

-This Definition of Done should be reviewed and updated periodically to reflect the evolving needs of the project.
+This contributing guideline should be reviewed and updated periodically to reflect the evolving needs of the project.
 Items from the "Undone for now" section should be considered for inclusion in the main DoD as they become implemented and integrated into our development process.

+[backlog]: ./work/backlog.md
+[doing]: ./work/doing.md
+[product vision]: ./readme.md